Readri205/MS3_Plant_Manager/README.md

       * The 'Search' box is found on scroll down through the 'Home' page.
       * The 'Search' box is also found on scroll down through the 'Country Details' page.
       * In each case the user can open the drop down menu and pick a country of their choice.
 The search will return the details for that country on the 'Country Details' page.
-      * The details from the search are returned using a various API sources.
+      * The details from the search are returned using various API sources.
 The details returned are;
         * First header text box;
           * 'Country Name' as a title;
           * 'Country Flag' as a colour image;